localmed/pyserializer/README.md

 pyserializer
 ============

 `pyserializer` is a simple python serialization/deserialization library.
 It is an ORM agnostic library for converting python objects to native Python datatypes, and vice versa.
+Click [here](http://pyserializer.readthedocs.org/en/latest/) for documentation.

 Installation
 ------------